KagitaMeenakshi/Compilers-Project/README.md

   - File redirection using command-line arguments

 - **Mini Assignment 2** –
-  ➤ Advanced pattern recognition and symbol table construction (if included).
+  ➤ Advanced pattern recognition and symbol table construction.

 > All programs are written using **Lex (.l files)** and tested on a Linux environment.